HydraDancer/hydradancer_fw_legacy/docs/BBIO_CMD_HydraDancer.md

 #### BbioSetEndp

-An array of bytes 0 terminated.
+An array of bytes 0-terminated.
 Each byte describing an endpoint to set.

 The structure of a byte describing an endpoint is as follow :